 - Create a budget and stick to it!
 Budgeting apps like Mint can help you stay on track with your goals by sending you updates and automatically tracking your expenses.

 - Convert gift cards into cash.
-If you have extra gift cards laying around, sell these online through gift card conversion sites to get the cash value of the cards.
+If you have extra gift cards lying around, sell these online through gift card conversion sites to get the cash value of the cards.
 Then, put this cash toward your savings.

 - Ask for cash instead of presents.
 Tell all the special people in your life what your plans for the future are and ask that they support you by giving you cash toward your savings account around the holidays instead of buying you presents.